webman-php/webman-manual/resource/doc/en/middleware.md

 # Middleware

-Middleware is generally used to intercept requests or responses.
-For example, uniformly verifying user identity before executing the controller, redirecting to the login page if the user is not logged in, adding a specific header to the response, or even collecting statistics on the proportion of requests for a certain URI, and so on.
+Middleware is generally used for intercepting requests or responses.
+For example, validating user identity before executing the controller, redirecting to the login page if the user is not logged in, or adding a header to the response.
+It can also be used for tracking the percentage of requests for a specific URI, and much more.

-## Middleware Onion Model
+## The Onion Model of Middleware

 ```